Michael T. Wright (curator)

-Michael T. Wright, FSA (Born: 16 June, 1948) was formerly a curator of mechanical engineering at the Science Museum and later at Imperial College in London, England.
+Michael T. Wright, FSA (Born: 16 June, 1948) is a former curator of mechanical engineering at the Science Museum and later at Imperial College in London, England.
 He is known for his analysis of the original fragments of the Antikythera mechanism and for the reconstruction of this Ancient Greek brass mechanism.

 Overview

 Michael Wright studied physics at the University of Oxford and history of technology at the University of London.
 He was a schoolmaster until 1971 when he joined the Science Museum in London, working there until 2004.
 For most of his career, Wright was the curator of mechanical engineering at the Science Museum.
 He then became an honorary research associate at the Centre for the History of Science, Technology and Medicine at Imperial College London.
 He is also a fellow at the Society of Antiquaries of London.